 NEW HARVEST FOUNDATION CONSIDERS:

 - Not for Profit: New Harvest Foundation considers proposals from organizations that are not-for-profit and exempt from federal taxes under section 501(c)(3) of the Internal Revenue Service code, or who use a qualifying fiscal sponsor.

-- Projects/programs should be one year in duration with the possibility of renewal.
+- Projects/programs should be one year or less in duration with the possibility of renewal.

 - Funding Amount: New Harvest Foundation will consider funding grants for up to $10,000.00.